CMU-313/CMU-313.github.io/docs/projects/P1/2_translation.md

 - Locate the tests that are currently covering that file.
 - Write tests that will add coverage to at least five (5) lines that are currently uncovered in the file, as measured by line coverage.
 - All new tests added by you must pass.
+- The tests that you write should be similar to the existing tests (e.g., do not introduce a new testing framework).

 **NOTE: each test should actually test something, meaning it must have at least 1 assert statement**